Mobile App Scalability: Key Factors for Long-Term Success

 • NoSQL: NoSQL databases like MongoDB offer more flexibility.
 They’re better for unstructured data and can handle large-scale operations efficiently.

-For clarity See this graph you will get a better understanding of SQL vs. NoSQL Databases.
+For clarity, see this graph.
+You will get a better understanding of SQL vs. NoSQL Databases.

-SQL vs NoSQL Database
+SQL vs NoSQL Databases

 Many large-scale apps prefer NoSQL for its ability to grow without sacrificing performance.